quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 To determine whether the candidate mutator alleles on chromosome 6 were segregating in natural populations, we queried previously published sequencing data generated from 67 wild-derived mice [@PMID:27622383].
 These data include three subspecies of *Mus musculus*, as well as the outgroup *Mus spretus*.
-We found that the *D* allele of *Ogg1* was segregating at approximately 25% frequency in *Mus musculus domesticus*, the species from which C57BL/6J and DBA/2J derive the majority of their genomes [@PMID:17660819], and was fixed in *Mus musculus musculus*, *Mus musculus castaneus*, and the outgroup *Mus spretus*.
+We found that the *D* allele of *Ogg1* was segregating at an allele frequency of 0.259 in *Mus musculus domesticus*, the species from which C57BL/6J and DBA/2J derive the majority of their genomes [@PMID:17660819], and was fixed in *Mus musculus musculus*, *Mus musculus castaneus*, and the outgroup *Mus spretus*.
 However, the *D* allele of *Mbd4* was not present in any of the wild mice.